inivekin/abosa/abosa.typ

 ignorant o destinations,
 suns are irrevocably spun
 tae strange new orientations.
-So shadows split infront extends tae faster welcome in forest as follows ma hunch that impends fae this I might be sorriest.
+My shadows, split infront, extends tae faster welcome in forest as follows ma hunch that impends fae this I might be sorriest.